 James Anderson: England's all-time leading Test wicket-taker signs one-year contract with Lancashire

-Sir James Anderson is England's all-time leading Test wicket-taker; The 43-year-old has signed a new one-year contract with Lancashire; He retired from international cricket in 2024
+Sir James Anderson is England's all-time leading Test wicket-taker; The 43-year-old has signed a new one-year contract with Lancashire; He retired from international cricket in 2024; Yorkshire cub captain Jonny Bairstow, 36, signs new three-year contact

 Former England bowler Sir James Anderson has signed a new one-year contract with Lancashire.